akshaybabloo/Ruby-on-rails-4-notes/README.md

 <img src="https://raw.githubusercontent.com/akshaybabloo/Ruby-on-rails-4-notes/master/images/1-2-1.png" width="300">

 A One-to-one association means, every class table has one teacher table teaching.
-Here teacher is the foreign key.
-In rails you can write it as
+Here the teacher is the foreign key.
+In rails, you can write it as
 ```Ruby
 Classroom has_one :teacher
 Teacher belongs_to :classroom
 ```
-A one-to-one relationships can be used in two scenario:
+One-to-one relationships can be used in two scenarios:

 1. A person or a thing is unique. - Example `Student has_one :id`
-2. Breaking a singling table into multiple. - Example `Customer has_one :address` - This can be done to make sure that there are no cluttering and also sometimes a `Customer` table is used more and the `Address` is not used that much.
+2. Breaking a singling table into multiple. - Example `Customer has_one :address` - This can be done to make sure that there are no cluttering and also sometimes a `Customer` table is used more, and the `Address` is not used that much.

 It is not common to use one-to-one relationships.
-In the final project we will be using one-to-many relationship, the code written here will not be used.
+In the final project, we will be using one-to-many relationship, the code written here will not be used.

 **Subject - Page relationship**